Georgia PEO Information

 - Return-to-work program to reduce the length and cost of workers' comp claims

-Employee Leasing Quotes began our mission to help employers in 2001, so we understand the differences in PEO providers and how they work.
+ELQ began our mission to help employers in 2001.
+We understand the differences in PEO providers and how they work.
 Not every one can provide the services and programs your unique business needs.

-We save you the time and effort interviewing multiple companies to find the one that works.
-We work with dozens of these companies, so we can be objective and work for your best interests in the transaction.
-And most importantly, we use our negotiation power and leverage to ensure you get the best PEO at the best possible price.
+We save you the time and effort from interviewing multiple companies to access the one that works.
+We work with dozens of PEO companies, so we can be objective and work for your best interests.
+Most importantly, we use our negotiation power and leverage to ensure you get the best PEO at the best possible price.

 Getting started is easy.
 Just give us a call or fill out our simple quote request form and we'll get to work.